Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/knxUltimateAI-vue.md

 - Copy the JSON and paste it in Node-RED via **Menu > Import**.
 Review the result before deploying (it is BETA).
 - Works with any configured LLM provider: OpenAI-compatible, Anthropic (Claude), Ollama, or Bionic LM Studio.

+The Cerebrum page groups **Conversation**, **AI Chat Learning** and **Cerebrum Memory** in dedicated submenus.

 ## 7) Settings and operations

 - Select the target `knxUltimateAI` node and manage runtime options.
 - Configure node-level options exposed by the backend settings APIs.
-- Import/export configuration bundles for backup and migration workflows.
+- Settings contains only **Import / Export**.
+Its strict version-1 backup includes the persisted KNX AI configuration plus AI Chat Learning, home memory, schedules and their readable mirror; older exports are rejected.
+- The Web UI is bound to the deployed KNX AI node that opened it.
+It has no separate node selector and does not fall back to another instance.
-- Open **AI Chat Learning** to view the absolute path and edit, copy, download, restore or reinitialize the shared `knxai-chat-context.knxctx` file.
-Its native V3 tab-separated records are authoritative; saving updates every KNX AI node on the same storage immediately.
+- Open **Cerebrum → AI Chat Learning** to switch between the editable authoritative **Native file** and a localized read-only **Simplified text** view of conversations, learned instructions and camera watches.
+Copy follows the selected view; download and restore always preserve the complete shared `knxai-chat-context.knxctx`.
+Saving updates every KNX AI node on the same storage immediately.
 Previous Markdown/JSON V2 and Base64 V1 files are not read, imported or migrated.
-- The **Open AI Chat Learning** shortcut under **Conversations & home** in the Node-RED node configuration opens this Settings tab directly for the current node.
+- The **Open AI Chat Learning** shortcut under **Cerebrum (BETA)** in the Node-RED node configuration opens this Cerebrum submenu directly for the current node.
+- Open **Cerebrum → Cerebrum Memory** to inspect and edit the authoritative JSON plus readable Markdown in `knxai-home-memory.md`: learned/pending/confirmed habits, occupant decisions, current-state cache and reconciler diagnostics.
+Save validates the file; copy, backup, restore and explicit reset are available with concurrent-revision protection.
+- The **Open Cerebrum memory** shortcut under **Cerebrum (BETA)** opens this Cerebrum submenu directly.

 ## 8) UI behavior

 - Responsive sidebar layout (desktop + mobile).
-- Persistent local preferences (selected node, active tab, refresh mode, panel state).
+- Persistent local preferences (active Cerebrum submenu and panel state).
+The node identity always comes from the KNX AI node that opened the page.
 - Served directly by Node-RED and aligned with its authentication model.

 ## Typical use cases